A Message from the Interim Director

 The mission of University Counseling Services (UCS) is to enhance the mental health capacity of Boston College students and the capacity of the community to foster emotionaly mature, responsible, and self-reliant students.
 Our primary service is one-on-one counseling and psychotherapy with students.
 In addition, we are also intensively involved in consultation and other activities designed to strengthen Boston College as an institution dedicated to learning and to personal and community developement.

 Consistent with the mission of the University, Counseling Services focuses on learning and the education of the whole person.
-We strive to assist students in identifying, understanding, and resolving problems in their livers.
+We strive to assist students in identifying, understanding, and resolving problems in their lives.
 Caring for the University community is our focus and specialty.
 We are committed to providing a safe, inclusive, and affirming care setting to members of the Boston College community.

 Each year more than 1800 students consult with Counseling Services for a wide variety of problems and concerns.
 Typical reasons for seeking counseling include anxiety, depression, relationship difficulities, response to traumatic events, eating disorders, family issues, and adjustment difficulties.
 Most students are seen for short term therapy by the clinicians on our staff, and in some cases may also be assisted with referrals for more intensive therapy when appropriate.